 E-mail will be the principal means of contact between you and NUI Galway, and we will use the address that you supplied on your application form.
 If you change your e-mail address while abroad please advise the International Affairs Office and your departmental coordinator at NUI Galway.
 In this way you can ensure that you are kept up to date on any new developments relating to the Erasmus Programme, e.g. notification of grant payments, messages from your co-ordinator etc.

 Experience shows that some students do not receive e-mail communications from NUI Galway while they are abroad because their mailbox is full.
-Please check your e-mail regularly to ensure that you are still able to receive messages and that you have notexceeded your disk quota!
+We also find that students can miss important e-mails because they don't monitor their spam/junk mail folders.

 - Book your flights well in advance to ensure the cheapest rates, and check the academic calendar of the host university to ensure that you will arrive in time for the beginning of term.